-UPDATE: Temporary emergency transit lanes were installed along segments of Geary Boulevard in winter 2020-21 and evaluated this spring.
-Despite recent increases in traffic citywide, evaluation results are showing that the new transit lanes and other transit treatments have improved 38 Geary bus performance, with minimal traffic impacts to Geary Boulevard or parallel streets.
-And a majority of those who took our evaluation survey support making the transit lanes permanent.
+UPDATE: Temporary emergency transit lanes were installed along segments of Geary Boulevard in winter 2020-21.
+Evaluation done in spring 2021 showed that the new transit lanes and other treatments have improved 38 Geary bus performance with minimal traffic impacts, and a majority of those who took our evaluation survey supported making the transit lanes permanent.
 See a snapshot of evaluation highlights or read the complete evaluation report.

 As traffic congestion returns, the SFMTA is working to protect San Franciscans who continue to rely on Muni to get to work and essential appointments during this pandemic.
 If just a fraction of the people riding transit before the crisis begin driving alone, traffic congestion will be so severe that it could paralyze the city’s economic recovery.
 Without action, transit-dependent San Franciscans will bear the costs of traffic congestion, like an increased risk of exposure to COVID-19 on slower, more crowded buses.

 The 38 Geary and 38R Geary Rapid have been a lifeline for essential trips during the pandemic and have experienced crowding despite increased service.
 Along with other key locations across the city, chosen based on current ridership and travel time data, the SFMTA is installing temporary emergency transit lanes on segments of the 38 Geary and 38R Geary Rapid Muni routes to keep buses out of traffic and reduce crowding and travel times.
 By reducing delay from congestion, Muni can use its limited resources to provide more frequent service and pick up more passengers with the same number of buses.

 Geary Boulevard Transit Priority Treatments